 The top reason most people go camping is probably just to escape the day-to-day mundane city life.
 As I’ve lived in different places I’ve found that my desire to go camping is a lot higher when I’m in bigger cities farther from green spaces.
 On the other hand, when I live somewhere smaller with closer proximity to outdoor adventures I don’t feel as much of a draw to go camping.

-Studies have found that spending a night or two outside can help you re-calibrate your circadian rhythm and also reduces symptoms of depression and improves self-esteem. (sourceOpens in a new tab.)
-It’s incredibly healthy, and sure seems to open your mind as you reconnect with nature.
+Studies have found that spending a night or two outside can help you re-calibrate your circadian rhythm and also reduces symptoms of depression and improves self-esteem. (source) It’s incredibly healthy, and sure seems to open your mind as you reconnect with nature.

 With camping you aren’t limited to how far your legs can carry you or how much you can fit in your pack.
 You can bring the necessities as well as some fun stuff like dutch ovens or cornhole.